We are a small congregation, an outpost of Unitarian Universalist activity and thought,

 The Unitarian Universalist Congregation in Caribou.

-than our church building.
 Refer to the schedule on our home page for

-dates, times, and locations for upcoming services.
+dates, times, and locations for upcoming services and other events.

 Please join us for thought-provoking, progressive sermons and conversation.
 We'd love to meet you.